Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Materials and Methods

 \subsection{Details of the $\ff$ architecture}

-As discussed in \cref{s:instantiation} and \cref{fig:architecture}, we use a $\varphi$ that can learn multi-scale spatiotemporal features of individual events.
-The $L$ scales consist of independent grids, with resolutions chosen as a geometric progression from \( R_{\min} \in \R^3 \) to \( R_{\max} \in \R^3 \).
-For instance, when $\Om$ corresponds to an HD pixel space and $\Delta t = 20$, we select $R_{\max} = (8, 8, 1)$ and $R_{\max} = (180, 320, 8)$.
-Similar to the 2D illustration of $\varphi$ in \cref{fig:architecture}, for each level, the feature of an event coordinate $(s,u)$ is a trilinear interpolation of the features of the 8 closest vertices enclosing it at the resolution $R_l$ of a level $l$.
-These $F$-dimensional interpolated features are thus independent at each level.
-Concatenating feature vectors across levels gives $\varphi(s,u) \in \reals^n$ with $n \equiv LF$.
-For coarse resolutions, the number of vertices, \(\prod_{i=1}^{3} (R_{li} + 1)\), is usually smaller than the size of the hash table, say, $T$, which ensures that each vertex has a unique feature vector.
+We use a $\varphi$ that can learn multi-scale spatiotemporal features of individual events, see Sec.~\ref{s:instantiation} and Fig.~\ref{fig:architecture}.
+The $L$ scales are independent grids with resolution that is a geometric progression between \( R_{\min} \in \R^3 \) to \( R_{\max} \in \R^3 \).
+When $\Om$ is HD pixel space and $\Delta t = 20$, $R_{\max} = (8, 8, 1)$ and $R_{\max} = (180, 320, 8)$.
+At each level $l$ and resolution $R_l$, the $F$-dimensional feature of an event coordinate $(s,u)$ is a trilinear interpolation of the features of the 8 vertices enclosing the point.
+Feature vectors are concatenated across levels to get $\varphi(s,u) \in \reals^n$ with $n \equiv LF$.
+For coarse resolutions, the number of vertices, \(\prod_{i=1}^{3} (R_{li} + 1)\), is smaller than the size of the hash table $T$, which leads to a unique feature vector for each vertex.
 For finer resolutions, the number of grid points at a level can exceed $T$.
 In this case, we can use a hash function $h: \integers_+ \times \Om \to \{1,\dots,T\}$ as suggested in \cite{mueller2022instant} to index into the hash table.
-There is no need to address hash collisions explicitly because the training process disambiguates them.